Azure/k8s-infra/docs/proposals/generic-reconciler.md

 1. Diff the current CRD spec with the latest `last-write` value
 2. Apply the changes in the diff
-  i. issue a `PATCH` request to ARM to apply the diff changes to the resource ii. apply the diff changes to the `last-write` annotation
+   1. issue a `PATCH` request to ARM to apply the diff changes to the resource
+   2. apply the diff changes to the `last-write` annotation
 3. Perform a `GET` against the ARM resource and use this to update the spec

 For ARM resources that don't support `PATCH` the approach would be slightly more complicated:

 1. Diff the current CRD spec with the latest `last-write` value
 2. Apply the changes in the diff
-  i. perform a `GET` against the ARM resource to get the latest state ii. apply the changes from the diff to the resource state and issue a `PUT` request to ARM to apply the changes to the resource iii. apply the diff changes to the `last-write` annotation
+   1. perform a `GET` against the ARM resource to get the latest state
+   2. apply the changes from the diff to the resource state and issue a `PUT` request to ARM to apply the changes to the resource
+   3. apply the diff changes to the `last-write` annotation
 3. Perform a `GET` against the ARM resource and use this to update the spec

 Ideally, the non-`PATCH` case would use etags for the update but as far as we know, that isn't supported.

-A consideration here is that the behavior of this process is complex and across many RP's or based on user perference different merge behavior would be required.
+A consideration here is that the behavior of this process is complex and across many RP's or based on user perference different merge behavior would be required:

-User A may want to ALWAYS enforce conformance to the `SPEC` of the CRD BUT only for fields they have set, allowing drift in other fields which are not set.
+* User A may want to ALWAYS enforce conformance to the `SPEC` of the CRD BUT only for fields they have set, allowing drift in other fields which are not set.
-User B may want to ALWAYS enforce conformance to the `SPEC` of the CRD for ALL fields, overwriting fields set outside the operator or removing additional fields set outside the operator which aren't specified on the CRD.
+* User B may want to ALWAYS enforce conformance to the `SPEC` of the CRD for ALL fields, overwriting fields set outside the operator or removing additional fields set outside the operator which aren't specified on the CRD.
-User C may want the CRD to REFLECT changes made outside of the operator, such as the example above where an autoscaling rule in the RP is changing capacity.
+* User C may want the CRD to REFLECT changes made outside of the operator, such as the example above where an autoscaling rule in the RP is changing capacity.

 Picking a few supported approachs and allowing user choice in this behavior feels like a sensible option.
 This approach is inspired by [terraforms usage of `ignore_changes`](https://www.terraform.io/docs/configuration/resources.html#ignore_changes).